-(d) Any portion of a work day or pay period for leave taken under, and in accordance with, the federal Family and Medical Leave Act of 1993, as amended, if written notification from the employer stating the reason for such leave is given to the employee and placed in the employee's personnel file.

-(e) If the salaried employee voluntarily, without coercion or pressure, requests time off without pay for any portion of a pay period, after the employee has exhausted any leave time pursuant to a written bona fide leave plan, practice or policy and such leave time requested by the employee is granted by the employer.

-II.
-Employers may prorate salary to a daily basis when a salaried employee is hired after the beginning of a pay period, terminates of his own accord before the end of a pay period, or is terminated for cause by the employer.
+- (d) Any portion of a work day or pay period for leave taken under, and in accordance with, the federal Family and Medical Leave Act of 1993, as amended, if written notification from the employer stating the reason for such leave is given to the employee and placed in the employee's personnel file. - (e) If the salaried employee voluntarily, without coercion or pressure, requests time off without pay for any portion of a pay period, after the employee has exhausted any leave time pursuant to a written bona fide leave plan, practice or policy and such leave time requested by the employee is granted by the employer. - II.
+Employers may prorate salary to a daily basis when a salaried employee is hired after the beginning of a pay period, terminates of his own accord before the end of a pay period, or is terminated for cause by the employer. - III.

-III.
 The employer may offset any amounts received by a salaried employee for jury duty or witness fees or military pay for a particular pay period, against the salary due for that pay period pursuant to a written bona fide leave plan, practice or policy.

-This part of the law deals with the process of paying wages in a salary system.
-The law tells when and how the wages have to be paid and how they can be stopped.
+This part of the law dictates how a salaried employee is to be paid and when changes can be made to the established salary.

-It is the finding of the Hearing Officer, based on the written submissions and the testimony of the parties, that the Wage Claim is valid.
-The claimant has the burden to show that there are wages due and owing and he met this burden.
+It is the finding of the Hearing Officer, based on the written submissions and the testimony of the parties, that the Wage Claim is invalid.
+The claimant has the burden to show that there are wages due and owing and she did not meet this burden.